plone/bobtemplates.plone/docs/develop.rst

 =====

 We can have standalone templates and subtemplates for bobtemplates.plone.
-By convention we will use a python module for every template and use some generic functions from the base module.
+By convention we will have a python module and a template folder for every template and use some generic functions from the base module.

-All templates are living inside the bobtemplates/plone folder, in there own folder.
+All templates are living inside the bobtemplates/plone folder, in there own template folder.
-All module files are placed inside the bobtemplates/plone folder and are referenced from hook commands in the ``.mrbob.ini`` file in the templates folders.
+All module files are placed inside the bobtemplates/plone folder and are referenced from hook commands in the ``.mrbob.ini`` file in the template folders.
+They get called by different mrbob hooks, like pre_render, post_render or pre_question hook and so on.

 Standalone templates
 =====================

-Standalone templates are normal templates for mrbob which are meant to live standalone and are not depending on any other template.
+Standalone templates are normal templates for mrbob, which are meant to live standalone and are not depending on any other template.

 Examples are the ``buildout`` and ``addon`` templates.
 For details see the documentation of the mrbob package.